News

 Requirements for sellers:

-Verify the origin of the products – are raw materials in compliance with new regulations?
+• Verify product origin – are the raw materials compliant with the new regulations?

-Prepare documentation – Amazon may request compliance evidence.
+• Prepare documentation – Amazon may request proof of compliance.

 Not meeting the requirements?
 Your products may disappear from the EU market.
-Therefore, do not wait – it's better to start preparations now.
+Therefore, do not wait – it is better to start preparations now.

 Summary

 The year 2025 brings significant changes for sellers on Amazon.
-Simplification of insurance policies, the obligation to register batteries, new invoicing rules, regulations regarding plastic packaging, and the fight against deforestation are just some of them.
-Ignoring these changes could mean suspended listings or even loss of access to the EU market.
-Leave nothing to chance – act now to ensure a smooth start to the new year.
+Simplification of insurance policy, the obligation to register batteries, new invoicing rules, regulations concerning plastic packaging, and the fight against deforestation – these are just some of them.
+Ignoring these changes could mean the suspension of listings or even a loss of access to the EU market.
+Do not leave anything to chance – act now to ensure a smooth start to the new year.